Steelers hang on for 23-17 victory over Cardinals

+”Everybody expects to make the play,” Haden said. ”We’re just depending on ourselves, everybody’s looking at the man in the mirror and feeling like they’re the next one who’s going to make the play.”

-Pittsburgh (8-5) won for the seventh time in eight games to stay in the AFC playoff race.
-Rookie free agent quarterback Devlin Hodges made his third career start, completing 16 of 19 passes for 152 yards and a touchdown.
+Pittsburgh (8-5) won again to stay in the AFC playoff race.
+Rookie free agent quarterback Devlin ”Duck” Hodges made his third career start, completing 16 of 19 passes for 152 yards and a touchdown.

 Hodges didn’t need to make many tough throws but came through with a good one in the third quarter, hitting Johnson in the front corner of the end zone for a 2-yard touchdown that gave the Steelers a 20-10 lead.